Property Less Adversarial Trials

 The Family Court has developed a trial process aimed at minimising the negative impact that an adversarial trial can have on the parties involved, especially the children.

-The Armstrong Legal team is highly experience in less adversarial trials.
+The Armstrong Legal team is highly experienced in less adversarial trials.
 Our specialist family law solicitors focus on the best solution for the children.
 We look at their future, individual situations and the stability of the child whilst reducing costs and time spent in court.
+Please contact Armstrong Legal to talk to one of our specialist family law solicitors.

 WHERE TO NEXT?